stackhpc/ansible-lustre/README.md

 - Root is squashed to the "nobody" user, uid/gid=99.

 Client 2:
-- Represnets a client with access to the low-latency network but no shared LDAP.
+- Represents a client with access to the low-latency network but no shared LDAP.
 - Also mounts the `proj12` subdirectory.
 - Users cannot see canonical filesystem uid/gids.
 - Root is mapped to the project owner user.